ChrisAkridge/Cix/docs/Error Handling.md

 ### I/O Stage
 No special considerations.

+### Comment Stage
+Certain comment-like constructs, like single forward slashes at the end of a line, are not valid.

 ### Preprocessor
 Preprocessing is performed line-by-line.
 Thus, when an error is encountered, skip to the next line and continue the preprocessing from there.